GoogleCloudPlatform/phpworkshop/App Engine/Exercises/exercise2.md

 * Click the *Run* button
 * Click the *Browse* button
 * 404 error will result
-* Point Browser at url with "upload.php" at end.
+* Append "upload.php" to browser link.